HairyDuck/ring-live-view-reconnector/README.md

 Please ensure your code follows the existing style and includes appropriate comments.

 ## Changelog

+### Version 1.1.3 (2025-03-25)
+- Renamed extension from "Ring Live View Reconnector" to "Ring.com Stay Connected - Live View" for better clarity and SEO

 ### Version 1.1.2 (2025-03-20)
 - Added multilingual support for the reconnect button